jakubriegel/kotlin-shell-examples/readme.md

 ## run it with Intellij IDEA
 ### kotlin
-Import Gradle project and you will be able to run selected functions
+After importing Gradle project you will be able to run `main()` functions in sample classes.

 ### kts
-You need to manually add `kotlin-shell-kts` dependencies to Intellij.
-You can find the full list under `kts/lib/kotlin-shell-kts-dependencies`.
-Then you will be able to run the scripts
+After importing Gradle project you will be able to run script files.

 ## logging
-Kotlin Shell features `slf4j` logging interface
+Kotlin Shell features `slf4j` logging interface.
+All examples use NOP logger by default.
+Configurations for loggers can be found under `resources/log4j2.xml`.

 ### kotlin
-By default Gradle project import NOP logger.
-You can change this dependency to see logs.
+By default Gradle project imports NOP logger.
+To change it use these [instructions](#run-it-with-command-line).

 ### kts
-'kshell' uses NOP logger.

-In Intellij you can see logs after providing logger implementation and changing settings under `kts/resources/log4j2.xml`.
-By default all logs are turned off.
+Both `kshell` and Gradle uses NOP logger by default.
+You can change this dependency manually to see the logs.